itzg/docker-minecraft-server/README.md

         -e TYPE=SPIGOT \
         -p 25565:25565 -e EULA=TRUE --name mc itzg/minecraft-server

+If the downloaded server jar is corrupted, set `FORCE_REDOWNLOAD` to "true" to force a re-download during next container startup.
+After successfully re-downloading, you should remove that or set to "false".

 If you are hosting your own copy of Bukkit/Spigot you can override the download URLs with:

 - -e BUKKIT_DOWNLOAD_URL=<url>